KuatoDev/WINCross/README.md

 This application is built using Gradle on a Poco X3 Pro.
 Images are created with [Photo Editor](https://play.google.com/store/apps/details?id=com.iudesk.android.photo.editor) and converted into [Vector Drawables](https://inloop.github.io/svg2android/).
 Debugging, LogListener, and compiling are done using [AndroidIDE](https://m.androidide.com), while [Termux](https://github.com/termux) is used for various tasks in building this application.

 ## Disclaimer
-We are not responsible for bricked devices, missing recovery partitions, dead microSD cards, runaway pets, nuclear wars, or you getting fired because you flashed UEFI, provisioned modems, or dumped sensors using this app. **Use at your own risk!**
+We are not responsible for bricked devices, missing recovery partitions, dead microSD cards, runaway pets, nuclear wars, or you getting fired because you flashed UEFI, provisioned modems, or dumped sensors using this app. **USE AT YOUR OWN RISK!**

 ## Project Status
 Most features work, but some cases may not.
 Please read the  carefully.

 Most features are supported; however, certain scenarios or configurations may not be fully compatible.
 Please ensure you carefully review the [Requirements](#requirements) and [Device Specific Features](#device) sections for detailed compatibility information.